DavidT3/XGA/paper/paper.md

 selected XCS sample of clusters, though this will also include analysis from other XCS tools, and will not be focussed only on mass measurements. \texttt{XGA}'s ability to stack and combine X-ray surface brightness profiles is currently being used, in combination with weak lensing information from DES, to look for signs of modified gravity in galaxy clusters.
-Finally an exploration of the X-ray properties of a new sample of Pea galaxies is being performed using the point source class, the `XSPEC` interface, and the upper limit luminosity functionality.
+Finally an exploration of the X-ray properties of a new sample of Pea galaxies is being performed.

 # Future Work
+In the future we intend to introduce support for the analysis of X-ray telescopes other than _XMM_-Newton, first focusing on _Chandra_ and _eROSITA_, and then possibly considering the addition of other X-ray instruments.
+This will include the same ability to find relevant data and generate data products as is already implemented for _XMM_, and will also involve the introduction of powerful multi-mission joint analyses to fully exploit the X-ray archives.

+We will also introduce more methods to analyse spatially varying properties of extended sources, including the ability to fit two-dimensional models to count-rate maps of sources, and allow for the measurement of 2D maps of spectral quantities such as temperature.
+The ability to analyse time-series X-ray information will be included, for the study of variable objects, which will leverage \texttt{XGA}'s ability to locate all relevant observations.
+We are also happy to work with others to introduce specific analysis features aren't already included.

 # Acknowledgements
 DT, KR, and PG acknowledge support from the UK Science and Technology Facilities Council via grants ST/P006760/1 (DT),